Tarring and feathering: 20th century

-Tarring and feathering was not restricted to men.
-The November 27, 1906, edition of the Evening News of Ada, Oklahoma, reports that a vigilance committee consisting of four young married women from East Sandy, Pennsylvania corrected the alleged evil conduct of their neighbor Mrs. Hattie Lowry in whitecap style.
+The November 27, 1906, edition of the Evening News of Ada, Oklahoma, reports that a vigilance committee consisting of four young married women from East Sandy, Pennsylvania, corrected the alleged evil conduct of their neighbor, Mrs. Hattie Lowry, in whitecap style.
 One of the women was a sister-in-law of the victim.
 The women appeared at Mrs. Lowry's home in open day and announced that she had not heeded the spokeswoman and leader.
 Two women held Mrs. Lowry to the floor while the other two smeared her face with stove polish until it was completely covered.
 They then poured thick molasses upon her head and emptied the contents of a feather pillow over the molasses.
 The women then marched the victim to a railroad camp, tied by the wrists, where two hundred workmen stopped work to watch the spectacle.
 After parading Mrs. Lowry through the camp, the women tied her to a large box where she remained until a man released her.
 Three of the women involved were arrested, pleaded guilty and each paid a $10.00 fine.

 In 1912, the American anarchist Ben Reitman was "tarred and sagebrushed" by vigilantes in the aftermath of the San Diego free speech fight.
 Sagebrush was used because feathers were not available.

 There were several examples of tarring and feathering of African Americans in the lead-up to World War I in Vicksburg, Mississippi.
 According to William Harris, this was a relatively rare form of mob punishment to Republican African-Americans in the post-bellum U.S. South, as its goal was typically pain and humiliation rather than death.